Zum Inhalt springen

 Our developer training is the most comprehensive and technically deep course in our program.
 It targets frontend developers, fullstack developers and QA engineers who develop and test accessible web applications.
 The training teaches not only WCAG criteria theory but shows through concrete code examples how accessible components are implemented in practice.

 A central component of the developer training is hands-on work with screen readers.
 Every participant learns to install NVDA, use basic navigation commands and experience their own website from a screen reader user's perspective.
-This experience is often the decisive moment that motivates developers to take accessibility seriously: when you experience firsthand how frustrating a website without correct semantics and ARIA is, your attitude changes permanently.
+This is often the decisive moment: when you experience firsthand how frustrating a website without correct semantics and ARIA is, your attitude changes permanently.

 Designer Training: Accessibility as a Design Principle